Married on this date

 60 years ago

-Gil Hodges hit a major league record-tying 4 home runs and drove in 9 runs as the Brooklyn Dodgers whipped the Boston Braves 19-3 at Ebbets Field in Brooklyn.
-Carl Erskine was the winning pitcher over Warren Spahn.
+Gil Hodges hit a major league record-tying 4 home runs and drove in 9 runs as the Brooklyn Dodgers whipped the Boston Braves 19-3 before 14,226 fans at Ebbets Field in Brooklyn.
+Every Brooklyn starter had at least 1 hit.
+Carl Erskine (2-3) pitched an 8-hit complete game victory and batted 4 for 5 with a run, and was hit by a pitch.
+Warren Spahn (16-15) took the loss.

 50 years ago